chuckie82/skopi/docs/installation.md

 This will:
   - downloads a fresh copy of Conda;
-  - creates an environment with Python 3 and all the required packages for psana and pysingfel;
+  - creates an environment with Python 3 and all the required packages for psana and skopi;
   - downloads and installs psana2; and
-  - installs pysingfel.
+  - installs skopi.

 To recover the environment, run `source setup/env.sh`.